adjust/cocos2dx_sdk/doc/android/android.md

 ### 2. Add adjust source files to your project

-Take the files from `Android/Adjust` folder and add them to your iOS project.
+Take the files from `Android/Adjust` folder and add them to your Android project.

 ![][add_android_files]